-Habituation is expected to be reduced when deterrence methods resemble natural threats, such as falconry (Harris & Davis, 1998; Cook et al. 2008; Raderschall et al., 2011).
-However, breeding and training falcons is very costly, and the effectiveness of falconry is limited because falcons cannot be flown often and guiding their attacks is problematic (MacKinnon, 2004; Harris & Davis, 1998).
-Instead of live falcons, models that mimic predators visually and behaviourally may be a promising way to deter birds (e.g. Egan et al, 2020), retaining the advantages of a live predator, but with fewer practical limitations.
+Habituation is expected to be reduced when deterrence methods resemble natural threats, such as falconry [15,18,19].
+However, breeding and training falcons is very costly, and the effectiveness of falconry is limited because falcons cannot be flown often and guiding their attacks is problematic [15,20].
+Instead of live falcons, models that mimic predators visually and behaviourally may be a promising way to deter birds (e.g. [21]), retaining the advantages of a live predator, but with fewer practical limitations.
 We therefore developed an artificial raptor, the RobotFalcon, inspired specifically by a peregrine falcon (Falco peregrinus).
-This species hunts a wide spectrum of bird species over a large part of the globe and its hunting behaviour is well studied (e.g. Zoratto et al., 2010; Ponitz et al., 2014; Storms et al. 2019).
-The RobotFalcon closely resembles the peregrine falcon in its shape, the coloration of its wings, beak, and head, its overall size and its relative dimension of wing and tail (Figure 2a).
-It has the advantange that it can be precisely steered to target a flock and can be flown more frequently than live falcons.
-The RobotFalcon can be steered from its own perspective via a camera on its back (Figure 2b, First Person View).
+This species hunts a wide spectrum of bird species over a large part of the globe and its hunting behaviour is well studied (e.g. [22-24]).
+The RobotFalcon closely resembles the peregrine falcon in its shape, the coloration of its wings, beak and head, its overall size and its relative dimension of wing and tail (figure 2a).
+It has the advantage that it can be precisely steered to target a flock and can be flown more frequently than live falcons.
+The RobotFalcon can be steered from its own perspective via a camera on its back (figure 2c, first-person view).

 In this field study, we tested the effectiveness of the RobotFalcon to drive away bird flocks by measuring the proportion of flocks it drove away, how fast fields were cleared from flocks, how long it took for them to return, and whether habituation occurred.
 To this end, the RobotFalcon was flown on several bird species in an agrarian environment (Workum, The Netherlands).
 The behaviour of the bird flocks was studied upon exposure to the RobotFalcon, to a normal drone and in control trials without any disturbance.
-We further compared the effectiveness of the RobotFalcon with the conventional methods in current use at a military airport such as distress calls and pyrotechnics.
+We further compared the effectiveness of the

+RobotFalcon with the conventional methods in current use at a military airport such as distress calls and pyrotechnics.

-- 105106 2.
-Materials and Methods
+2. Material and methods

-108 2.1 Study area
+2.1.
+Study area

-The field work was carried out in the agricultural area surrounding Workum, The Netherlands (52°59'N- 5°27'E, Figure 1).
+The fieldwork was carried out in the agricultural area surrounding Workum, The Netherlands (52°59' N-5°27' E, figure 1).
 There was no significant variation in elevation within the area.
-Flights with the RobotFalcon and drone were carried out at least 100 metres from buildings and trees, allowing us to keep track of them throughout their flights as well as minimizing any impact of landscape characteristics on the behavior of the birds.
-The hunting actions of the RobotFalcon were focussed on corvids (Corvus monedula, Corvus frugilegus, and Corvus corone), gulls (Chroicocephalus ridibundus and Larus canus), Northern Lapwings (Vanellus vanellus), and starlings (Sturnus vulgaris).
-These species are common in the study area and frequently conflict with human activities and flight safety on aerodromes (Feare & Mungroo, 1990; Belant 1997; MacKinnon, 2004).
+Flights with the RobotFalcon and drone were carried out at least 100 m from buildings and trees, allowing us to keep track of them throughout their flights as well as minimizing any impact of landscape characteristics on the behaviour of the birds.
+The hunting actions of the RobotFalcon were focused on corvids (Corvus monedula, Corvus frugilegus and Corvus corone), gulls (Chroicocephalus ridibundus and Larus canus), northern lapwings (Vanellus vanellus) and starlings (Sturnus vulgaris).
+These species are common in the study area and frequently conflict with human activities and flight safety on aerodromes [2,20,25].

-121 2.2 RobotFalcon and drone
+2.2.
+RobotFalcon and drone